helloideabox/powerpack-lite-elementor/readme.txt

 == Changelog ==

+= 2.1.0 - August 11, 2020 =
+* 	New: Posts widget
+* 	Fixed: Image Accordion - Stack On option was not working

 = 2.0.0 - July 29, 2020 =
 * 	New: Template Library
 * 	Added: Team Member Carousel -  border, radius and padding options for team member box